MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ## Runs tab

 This tab presents a consolidated view of cloud and desktop flow run data displayed in a hierarchical list view.
 The data is organized based on top-level cloud flows.
 If a cloud flow has one or more child flows (supporting both cloud and desktop children), the child flow names are indented and preceded with a *'>'* character.
 This view is useful in scenarios where individual flow session runs succeeded, but other dependent runs failed, ultimately resulting in the top-level flow's failure.
-By displaying these runs in connection to their parent, this view enhances automation monitoring and enables efficient root cause analysis of any exceptions.
+By displaying these runs in connection to their parent, we're enhancing automation monitoring and efficient root cause analysis of exceptions.

 :::image type="content" source="media/automation-center/automation-center-runs-tab.png" alt-text="Screenshot of the runs page on automation center." lightbox="media/automation-center/automation-center-runs-tab.png":::